Top Orange County Divorce Lawyer

 Spousal Support: Spousal support is a difficult issue.
 If you are married in California for more than 10 years, the state of California deems that to be a long term marriage and they will maintain jurisdiction over the issue of spousal support indefinitely.
 It does not mean “forever,” but it probably means longer than half of the length of your marriage.
 We can help you understand how the duration of your marriage and other factors will affect your spousal support.

-We can also help with you with issues of Domestic Violence, Annulment, Visitations, or any family law and divorce related legal case.
+We can also help with you with issues of Domestic Violence, as well as Annulment, Visitations, or any family law and divorce related legal case.

-We are Lawyers Dedicated to Divorce and Family Law
+We are Dedicated to Divorce and Family Law